zezutom/scrapit/README.md

 `dir` and `host` are mandatory.

 `dir` defines a relative path to the directory the mocked responses will go to.
-The default root is `$gleaner_install_dir/data`.
+The default root is `$scrapit_install_dir/data`.
 In fact, this is the only option at the moment.
 I plan to add another configuration element (`docRoot`) allowing to set any path in the filesystem.

-`host` gives hostname / IP address of the API gleaner should connect to.
+`host` gives hostname / IP address of the API Scrapit should connect to.
 It works in tandem with the api key.
 Given the example above, this call `http://localhost:8088/wiki` would initiate a call to `http://en.wikipedia.org` under the hood.

 `skipHeaders` is optional and disabled by default.
 This option provides a means of how to skip request headers when persisting the captured responses.
 I might consider replacing this setting with a different option, which would allow to list the headers you are interested in (`reqHeaders: ["header-x", "header-y", ..]`).